 The Fremont hospital routinely treated severe drug reactions – most recently the very same condition in a 96-year-old woman.
 It was Charon’s AIDS condition that troubled Hull.
 He told Reardon, “If you get an AIDS patient in the hospital, you will never get him out.”
 Reardon regretfully told Charon and Howe that “this is a small community and the admitting doctor does not feel comfortable admitting him.”
 Reardon recorded Hull’s remarks in his notes and testified to that conversation in court.
-Ironically, as the Toledo Blade later reported, several community hospitals treated several AIDS patients annually,
+Ironically, as the Toledo Blade later reported, several community hospitals treated several AIDS patients annually.

 Outraged by what he saw as discrimination, Howe called the ACLU of Ohio.
-Chris Link, the recently appointed Executive Director, recalled that the case represented a departure for some board members who had focused on First Amendment cases.
+Christine Link, the recently appointed Executive Director, recalled that the case represented a departure for some board members who had focused on First Amendment cases.
 Encouraged by their national affiliate, the ACLU of Ohio filed suit in federal court in Toledo, contending that Fremont hospital’s refusal to treat Charon violated various federal statues, principally the new ADA.

 The ACLU of Ohio turned to an attorney ideally suited to pursue the case -- Ellen Simon, who specialized in both civil rights law and medical malpractice.
 A longtime ACLU of Ohio board member, she had also served as chair of the Cleveland chapter.
 With help on briefs from ACLU’s New York office, she agreed to take the time-consuming case pro bono.